harrypeter07/RESUMEMAKER/README.md

 ## 👥 Team Members

 REMAA is proudly developed by a talented team of developers from [Your University/Organization Name].
-Each member brings unique expertise to create this powerful resume enhancement tool.
+Each member brings unique expertise to create this advanced resume enhancement tool.

 ### Core Team